orlandoocosta/aws-stepfunctions/Readme.md

 ### Start the project

-- From the AWS Toolkit select "Create Lambda SAM Applicaiton".
+- From the AWS Toolkit select `Create Lambda SAM Applicaiton`.
 It's going to generate a dummy lambda function anda a template.yaml where the function is define.

 - Create a new file with the Step Funciton worflow.
 To call the lambda function the arn will be like `arn:aws:lambda:<region>:123456789012:<function_name>`